topaz-dev-stuff/aoc2023/README.md

 - `trebuchet` : This is the solution to day 1.
 - `cubes` : This is the solution to day 2.
 - `gears` : This is the solution to day 3.
+- `cards` : This is the solution to day 4.

 ***